Frequently Asked Questions

 Should institutions report study abroad / global campuses?

-- If these locations are a unit of your institution—then yes, you should report.
+- If these locations are a unit of or part of your institution (under the control of your institution) -then yes, you should report.
 Otherwise, no, do not report.

 Should global campuses be included as “Exceptions” under our main campus?